zanebernard/zanebernard.github.io/README.md

 A website to showcase my reel and various videography work

-This website was created by me
+HTML and CSS was written by me

-Hosted by github pages
+Website is hosted by github pages